1self/website/developer/markdown/integration_guide.md

 Let’s look at the method that creates a stream.
 POST [https://api.1self.co/v1/streams/](https://api.1self.co/v1/streams/)
 Authorization: clientid:clientsecret
 The post doesn’t expect a request body.
-It does, however, need an clientid and clientsecret which you get from here <INSERT LINK>.
+It does, however, need an clientid and clientsecret which you [get from here](http://www.1self.co/developer/#!/api).
 An application is a client of the api and the clientid uniquely identifies it.
 The clientsecret is used by the client to prove that it the application registered with 1self.
 The method call returns 3 pieces of information.
 <table>
   <tr>
     <td>streamid</td>